 Promote your program and recruit travelers

-The next step is to get students excited about traveling with you—be it online, in your school or in your community.
+The next step is to get students excited about traveling with you—be it online, at your institution, or in your community.
 Host information meetings for students to let them know about this unique opportunity and then set an enrollment deadline for your program.

 Maintain contact with your group